Momentum-Team-18/course/phase4/final-presentations.md

 Examples questions being given to the panelists include:

-- Can you tell me about why you decided to use <_insert technology_> to build this feature?
+- Can you tell me about why you decided to use [_some technology_] to build this feature?
 - What was one challenge or unexpected thing you encountered during your project, and how did you deal with it?
 - What is your favorite thing about this application?
 - Did you have to make any hard choices or compromises during development?
 How did you make that decision?